UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 .. admonition:: Teaching goals

+    - Rehearse creating a Python virtual environment
     - Export a ``venv`` from reading documentation
     - Import a ``venv`` from reading documentation

+In this exercise, we export and import a ``venv`` virtual environment.
+Additionally, you get to rehearse to create a ``venv`` like we have done earlier: answers will now be hidden.

+.. mermaid:: isolated_workflow_vpyenv.mmd

 Step 1: load the modules needed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^